-TPS is currently well-positioned to return to an in-person scenario in the fall, and is fully prepared to shift to a remote model at any moment, should the need arise.
-Our building and outdoor spaces are equipped to provide necessary ventilation; our small class sizes make the spatial aspect of social distancing relatively easy for us to implement; our flexible arts-based curriculum and strong social/emotional learning program provide a solid foundation for student and faculty wellness.
-We prioritize the family-school partnership and therefore have a communication plan established to continue to foster that school-home connection.
-We will maintain updated copies of our reopening plan on our school website.
-If you have any questions about this policy, please reach out to Serena Mueller, AHOS, at smueller@tuxedoparkschool.org
+TPS is currently well-positioned to return to school in the fall and is fully prepared to shift to a remote model at any moment, should the need arise.
+Our campus is equipped to provide necessary ventilation.
+Our small class sizes allow for appropriate distancing.
+Our arts-based curriculum and robust social/emotional learning program provide a solid foundation for wellness.
+We prioritize the family-school partnership and will continue to communicate regularly to foster that school-home connection.
+We will maintain an up-to-date opening plan on our school website.
+If you have any questions about this policy, please reach out to Stuart Johnson HOS, at sjohnson@tuxedoparkschool.org.